Bangladesh Jatiya Party

-The Bangladesh Jatiya Party is a political party in Bangladesh.
-It is a splinter group of the original Jatiya Party, that was founded by the former President of Bangladesh Hossain Mohammad Ershad, a military dictator.
-It was previously known as Jatiya Party (Naziur), after the late party chairman Naziur Rahman Manju (also written as Manzur).
-Manju was a freedom fighter in the War of Liberation in 1971 and he served as the Local Government Rural Development Minister and Mayor of Dhaka under President HM Ershad.
-Naziur also served as the secretary general of the Jatiya Party between 1998 and 2001.
+The Bangladesh Jatiya Party (বাংলাদেশ জাতীয় পার্টি(বিজেপি)), simply known as BJP, is a centre-right conservative political party in Bangladesh.
+It is a splinter group of the original Jatiya Party, founded by the former President Hossain Mohammad Ershad.
+It was previously known as Jatiya Party (Naziur), after the late party chairman Naziur Rahman Manzur.
+Manzur was a Mukti Bahini member in the Bangladesh War of Independence of 1971 and served as the Local Government and Rural Development Minister and Mayor of Dhaka City Corporation under Ershad's regime.
+Manzur also served as the secretary general of the Jatiya Party between 1998 and 2001.

-After developing policy differences with Jatiya Party chairman HM Ershad in early 2001, Manju formed the Bangladesh Jatiya Party – BJP on 5 August 2001 and maintained the Four Party Alliance led by Bangladesh Nationalist Party – BNP.
+After developing policy differences with Jatiya Party chairman Ershad in early 2001, Manzur formed the Bangladesh Jatiya Party – BJP on 5 August 2001 and maintained the 4-Party Alliance led by Bangladesh Nationalist Party (BNP).
 The party secured four electoral seats in the 8th National Parliament.